hamedgoharshad/DogBreeds/readme.md

 Shows a list of dog by breeds that can be bookmarked and persist on phone locally.
 Bookmarks can be filtered by breed.
-Used technologies: Kotlin-Coroutines-Compose-Kts-Clean MVVM arch-Jetpack Datastore-Unit test
+Used technologies: Kotlin-Coroutines-Compose-Kts-Clean MVI arch-Jetpack Datastore-Unit test

 ![image.png](./image.png)
 ![image-7.png](./image-7.png)